 What if my baby is fussy/inconsolable during class?

 Please be assured that my class will always be a welcoming and judgement free zone.
 In a room full of babies, some crying is bound to happen.

 During your time in my class I encourage you to find comfort and security in being who you are and allowing the same for your baby.
 You are welcome to feed, change, comfort, rock, walk or tend to your baby while I teach, as much can still be learned simply by listening.
 You will not be asked to leave the class.

 At times the energy of the class may be high, in which case we will take a break for everyone to settle and reorganize before continuing.

 It is natural to feel stressed when your baby cries.
 Please know that everyone else in the room is a parent and understands how you are feeling.

 Can I come to class if I am/my baby is sick?

-The immune system of an infant is still developing which means that babies are more susceptible to illness.
+Due to the nature of my class, I must that you do not attend during a time that you or your baby are ill; this is for the safety and consideration of the other parents and babies in attendance.
+The immune system of an infant is still developing which means that they are more susceptible to illness.
 In addition, illnesses that seem trivial to adults can be more dangerous for infants.
-Due to the nature of my class, it is asked that you do not attend during a time that you or your baby are ill; this is for the safety and consideration of the other parents and babies in attendance.

 Techniques learned in each class are reviewed the following week, so if you miss a class please know that we will go over everything again, and I will gladly help you to catch up.